Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: Pyramid-Based Training Dataset

-The crowdsourced alignments described so far serve as development and test sets for the span alignment task.
-We next present a new \textit{training} dataset, conveniently extracted from existing MDS evaluation data.

-Summary evaluation started out as a manual task done only in benchmarks and in organized shared tasks by expert annotators.
-In one standard method, employed in a few DUC and TAC organized benchmarks, evaluators extracted information units from reference summaries, as textual spans, and then matched them with the information units in the system summaries.
-This content unit matching system culminated with the Pyramid method~\citep{nenkova2004pyramid} of evaluation.
+To obtain larger amounts of alignments for training supervised models, we derive them automatically from existing MDS evaluation data.
+While these alignments are less exhaustive, compared to the manual processes in \sect \ref{sec_dataCollection}, they are of fairly high quality and proved useful for model training.

-As many of the systems participating in the benchmarks were extractive, sentences directly link from system summaries to documents.
-These links, along with the Pyramid's expert mapping between reference summary spans and system summary spans, enabled to transitively align reference summary sentences to document sentences.
-This eventually established a sentence alignment dataset established by Copeck et al.\ on DUC 2005-2007 and TAC 2008 \citep{Copeck2005LeveragingP, Copeck2006LeveragingD, Copeck2007CatchWY, Copeck2008UpdateSU}.
+We follow Copeck et al.'s line of work \citep{Copeck2005LeveragingP, Copeck2006LeveragingD, Copeck2007CatchWY, Copeck2008UpdateSU}, which established a sentence alignment dataset based on the Pyramid evaluation method \cite{nenkova2004pyramid}, applied for the DUC 2005-2007 and TAC 2008 summarization benchmarks.
+As many of the systems participating in these benchmarks were extractive, system summary sentences directly link to document sentences.
+These links, along with the Pyramid's expert mapping between reference summary spans and system summary spans, enabled Copeck et al. to transitively align reference summary sentences to document sentences, yielding a \textit{sentence-level} alignment dataset.

-We take this one step further, and in the same manner, align the \textit{spans} from the reference summaries to \textit{spans} in documents.
-This is possible thanks to the Pyramid's expert mapping between reference summaries and system summaries on the span-level.
-This provides a new large-scale alignment dataset on the span level.
-It consists of 19,155 alignments, allowing training of neural-based models that require abundant data.
+We take this process one step further, aligning in a similar manner \infounit~\textit{spans} in the reference summaries (rather than full sentences) to corresponding \infounit~\textit{spans} in documents.
+This is possible thanks to the Pyramid's annotated mappings, which link spans between reference and system summaries.
+Such derived alignments are not exhaustive, since the Pyramid-based alignments cover only sentences included in the evaluated system summaries.
+Nevertheless, this provides a novel large-scale alignment dataset at the proposition-level, consisting of 18,505 alignments, sufficient for training neural alignment models.

-To assess the resemblance of our annotated alignment set (\sect \ref{sec_dataCollection}), used as test data, to the large-scale training dataset, we measure the alignment agreement on three topics that overlap with the dev and test annotated datasets (withdrawn from the training data).
-The sets exhibit a small alignment overlap for two main reasons: (1) as described above, the Pyramid-based alignments are limited to the sentences within the system summaries while the annotated alignments cover all document sentences; (2) the annotated alignments were derived from a single reference summary per topic as opposed to all four references in the Pyramid alignments.
-Consequently, only few alignments are expected to overlap.
-This emphasizes the sub-optimal coverage of the training data, and stresses the need for exhaustive development and test sets.